 How to choose the best headphones with a mic

 But what are the best headphones with a microphone for voice and video calls?
 Choose wisely and you'll be rewarded with the best call quality.
 The latest wireless models are a good bet as they allow you to go hands-free.
-And many feature Bluetooth 5.0 – not only will this ensure a great match between audio and video (so it doesn't look like your caller is lip syncing out of time), it also has a huge indoor range of 40m (compared to Bluetooth 4.2's paltry 10m).
+And many feature Bluetooth 5.0 or later – not only will this ensure a great match between audio and video (so it doesn't look like your caller is lip syncing out of time), it also has a huge indoor range of 40m (compared to Bluetooth 4.2's paltry 10m).
 That means you can stray to the other side of your residence from your device and still stay on the call.
 Unless you live in a palace.

 If it's in-ears you're after, you'll want a pair with decent battery life and an in-line remote control for answering calls.
 And if you tend to make calls outdoors or in busy offices, noise-cancelling technology will block out external sounds such as wind, rain, rumbling trains and open-plan banter.